-Avalon Hollywood, CA ( A technician killed himself by jumping from the catwalk to the stage; landing right in front of his girlfriend who just broken up with him).
+Avalon Hollywood, CA (A technician killed himself by jumping from the catwalk to the stage; landing right in front of his girlfriend, who hadjust broken up with him).

 Victoria Theatre, OH (A male performer, perhaps an actor, committed suicide by impaling himself on a knife fastened to the back of a seat.
-His blood ran down into the orchestra pit, making a huge, sticky mess; Ewww!).
+His blood ran down into the orchestra pit.).

-Elks Theatre, AZ (There were two suicides connected to the Elks Theatre.
+Elks Theatre, AZ (There have been two suicides connected to the Elks Theatre.
 A Russian immigrant, Professor Stanislaus, was hired to play his violin before shows.
 He wound up shooting himself after a bout of depression and a fight with his wife).

-(An actor hung himself on the stage, according to urban legend.
-It hasn’t been documented though as actually happening).
+(An actor supposedly hung himself on the stage, according to urban legend.
+It hasn’t been documented though.)

 Accidents can cause restless spirits.
-Through the eras, children have historically been prone to serious accidents that kill them.
+Through the eras, children have historically been prone to fatal accidents.

-Elsinore Theatre, AZ (A young daughter of one of the theatre owners or more likely a theatre manager fell from the balcony where she was playing).
+Elsinore Theatre, AZ (Possibly a young daughter of one of the theatre owners, or more likely a theatre manager, fell from the balcony where she was playing).